What is a Virtual Power Plant?

 Balancing the grid requires matching the supply and demand of electrical energy at every instant over a large geographic area.
 Doing that involves transporting large amounts of electrical energy over long distances in a safe, reliable, and cost-effective manner.
 The majority of electricity is generated by traditional power plants, which use a variety of resources like water or steam (heated using fuels like coal or natural gas) to turn a generator that produces electricity and injects it into the power grid.
 These power plants are convenient for grid operators, as the amount of power generated is easily monitored and adjusted in real-time.

 For the most part, traditional power plants are sufficient to meet supply and demand.
 Unfortunately, the modern grid is challenged by new technologies that reimagine load shapes and time-of-day usage and increased extreme weather events caused by climate change.
-To satisfy demand, utility providers are offered few choices, including buying energy from another provider, using dirty and costly peaker plants, or through conservation efforts like demand response programs.
+To satisfy demand, utility providers are offered few choices, including buying energy from another provider, using dirty and costly peaker plants, or through conservation efforts like demand flexibility programs.
 Now, tech-savvy utilities can employ virtual power plants as well.

 What is a Virtual Power Plant?